 In MS-DOS or the Windows command line, when the dir command is used without any additional switches, you cannot see hidden files.
 However, using the "attrib" or "dir /ah" command enables you to view any hidden files in the current directory.

 Note: It is important to realize that files can also be hidden using a software program or other commands.
 To view these files, you need access to the program used to lock them.
-Files may also have permission rights that allow or prevent users from viewing, which may only be given by the administrator or superuser.
+Files may also have permission rights that allow or prevent users from viewing, which may only be given by the administrator (superuser, also known as root).